 High School Bat Regulations: Can you use a wooden bat?

-Typically, the ‘Little League Baseball’ bat is used by middle school children and the BBCOR bat is also used.
-So, as long as you are using the ‘BBCOR’ bat, the High School Bat Regulations for batting between high and middle school are not a problem.
+The ‘Little League Baseball’ bat and the BBCOR bat are often used by middle schoolers.
+If you’re using the “BBCOR” bat, the 2020 High School Bat Regulations for batting between high school and middle school aren’t a concern.

-The detailed meaning of ‘Batted Ball Coefficient of Restitution’ is that the coefficient of bat and ball is equal to the compensation and although not made of wood, it works just as efficiently as a wooden bat.
+To be more specific, the ‘Batted Ball Coefficient of Restitution’ means that even if it is not made of wood, it performs just as well as a wooden bat.